With Stroke, Time is of the Essence

 Our endovascular neurosurgeons have special training in endovascular surgeries, which are innovative, less invasive procedures used to treat problems affecting the blood vessels.

-When a patient arrives in the emergency room who is suspected of having a stroke, our dedicated stroke team is immediately notified and deployed.
+When a patient suspected of having a stroke arrives at the Emergency Department, our dedicated stroke team is immediately notified and deployed.

 A CT scan would be performed to find out what kind of stroke is occurring.
 It is evaluated by a stroke team neurologist to determine if you are a candidate for medication or surgery.

-Our skilled and comprehensive stroke team will ensure you received the most advanced and comprehensive stroke care from the moment you arrive through your recovery.
+Our skilled and comprehensive stroke team will ensure the patient received the most advanced and comprehensive stroke care from the moment they arrive through their recovery.

 We Have State-of-the-Art Neurointensive Care and Stroke Units

-Here at Nebraska Medicine we have dedicated stroke units with highly trained staff specializing in stroke care.
-Our neuroscience intensive care unit and state-of-the-art stroke unit make up of 64 beds where patients recovering from a stroke can receive specialized monitoring and care.
+Here at the Nebraska Medical Center, we have dedicated stroke units with highly trained staff specializing in stroke care.
+Our Neuroscience Intensive Care Unit and state-of-the-art Stroke Unit, made up of 64 beds, is where patients recovering from a stroke can receive specialized monitoring and care.

 We Offer Excellent Rehabilitation Services

 Stroke is the leading cause of disability in the United States, therefore implementing rehabilitation services after a stroke is crucial in your recovery.